 Fortunately, he managed to save Kawashima from the blast.
 From there, he tells Nanami to get to Lab 23 since they’re the only ones that can save his life.

-With Nanami on her way and his computer system detecting the return of the Dio armor, Logan offers to help out.
+With Nanami heading out and Stark’s computer system detecting the return of the Dio armor, Logan offers to help out.
 However, Iron Man says that this is something he must deal with.
 After Wolverine takes his leave, Tony takes to the skies as he encounters Iron Man Dio.
 The two armored figures proceed to fight before Dio’s chest beam takes Iron Man out of the skies as he slams back down into the warehouse.

 A short time later, Yinsen lies mortally wounded.
-Fortunately, his stalling tactic paid off as Tony emerges in his newfound armor and decks the terrorist out.
+Fortunately, his stalling tactic had paid off as Tony emerges within his newfound armor and decks the terrorists out.

 Afterwards, Tony tells Yinsen that it’s time for them to escape.
 However, Ho is too badly wounded to go and tells Stark that the armor was built for him to do some good for the world.
 He then gives Tony his coin and has him promise to take his knowledge & wealth in order to carry out their goal.
 From there, Yinsen passes on as the newly-born Iron Man makes his escape and brings the flashback to an end.